ubirch/ubirch-testkit/README.md

       >>>
       ```
 1. Press the Pymakr `UPLOAD` button.
 This transfers the example code into the GPy's internal flash.The code will be uploaded to the board and should start to print information in the Pymakr console while it is running.
-You now have a GPy running the Testkit code, the next step is to register your SIM with the UBIRCH backend.
+You can ignore error messages regarding missing configuration or auth tokens, as we will set this up later.
+You now have a GPy running the Testkit code, the next step is to register your SIM with the UBIRCH backend and upload the configuration to the Testkit.

-### Set up SIM card and device
+### Set up SIM card and configure the Testkit
 1. In order to activate your SIM card in the UBIRCH backend, you'll need to *claim* it by registering the **IMSI**,
 a 15 digit number, at the [UBIRCH web UI](https://console.prod.ubirch.com).
 If you already know the IMSI of your SIM
 card, you can skip to the next step.

     If the IMSI is unknown:
     - Make sure you have already uploaded the code to the GPy in the previous step and can see the output in the Pymakr console.
-    - Wait for the IMSI to be printed to the console
+    - Wait for the IMSI to be printed to the console.
+You can ignore error messages regarding the missing configuration, as we will set this up later.
+    - Copy the IMSI

+    Example output:
     ```
-        >> getting IMSI
+    ++ getting IMSI
     IMSI: 123456789012345
-        ```
-    - Copy the IMSI
+    ++ loading config
+            ERROR loading configuration
+    Traceback (most recent call last):
+      File "main.py", line 85, in <module>
+      File "/flash/lib/config.py", line 59, in load_config
+    Exception: missing auth token
+    Traceback (most recent call last):
+      File "main.py", line 282, in <module>

 1. Claim your SIM card identity (IMSI) at the [UBIRCH web UI](https://console.prod.ubirch.com):
     - Login or register if you don't have an account yet.